sammcanany/-560Group21Project/README.md

 ```

 2. Execute 560ProjectDatabase.sql
-3. Execute All files in StoredProcedures and StoredProcedures/Identity
+3. Execute All files in StoredProcedures and subfolders
 4. Open and run Group21ProjectMVC

-## Setting yourself as Admin
+### Setting yourself as Admin
 1. Run Group21ProjectMVC
 2. Click Login -> Click Don't have an account?
 [Sign Up]
 3. Register an account